LaWebcapsule/directus9/docs/self-hosted/sso-examples.md

 * AWS SSO Docs are not that verbose.
 Users have found that the `sp_metadata` environment variable can be supplied empty.

-* Users have found that replacing `<md:SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://your-soo-portal-url"/>` in the IAM Identity Center SAML metadata file with your AWS Portal URL is a fix for getting the 'Login With SSO' button on Directus to work, rather the default redirect from AWS.
+* Users have found that replacing `<md:SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://your-soo-portal-url"/>` in the IAM Identity Center SAML metadata file with your AWS Portal URL is a fix for getting the 'Login With SSO' button on Directus9 to work, rather the default redirect from AWS.

-* Directus expects `<?xml version="1.0" encoding="UTF-8"?>` to be removed from the start of the XML.
+* Directus9 expects `<?xml version="1.0" encoding="UTF-8"?>` to be removed from the start of the XML.

 :::

 **Mapping:**

-Maps the email address into Directus as external_identifier:
+Maps the email address into Directus9 as external_identifier:

 ```
 | User attribute in the application | Maps to this string value or user attribute in IAM Identity Center | type |